LeUnAiDeS/DistemIO-Hadoop-exps/README.md

 # Preambule
-This repository concerns the experimets performed to highligh the storage emulation service of the Distem emulator.
-It includes the necessary scripts for reproducing these experiments which are done on Hadoop framework.
-It also includes the results described in the Distem's storage emulation paper.
+This repository includes the validation experiments (scripts and results) of adding the I/O limitation service into the Distem emulator.
+It also includes the results and necessary scripts for reproducing the Hadoop experiments described in the DistemIO paper.

 ## Validation Expierments